RemixVSL/iomemory-vsl4/README.md

   </p>
 </p>

 # &#x1F534;  WARNING: Significant Linux kernel changes in 5.15 have broken this driver for now.
-We suggest using kernel 5.14 or newer if you can.
+We suggest using kernel 5.14 or older if you can.

 # IOMemory-VSL4
 This is an "unsupported" updated, and cleaned up version of the original driver